mullue/lab-custom-model-anpr/blog.md

 ### License plate area detection with SageMaker Object Detection algorithm

-In Lab 2, you will develop your custom Object Detection model to detect the area of license plate with SageMaker built-in Object Detection algorithm. (https://docs.aws.amazon.com/sagemaker/latest/dg/object-detection.html) You can just follow the guide of ipynb of Lab to upload files into S3, run your training job, deploy the trained model, and lastly test the inference from your deployed model.
+In Lab 2, you will develop your custom Object Detection model to detect the area of the license plate with SageMaker built-in Object Detection algorithm. (https://docs.aws.amazon.com/sagemaker/latest/dg/object-detection.html) You can just follow the guide of ipynb of Lab to upload files into S3, run your training job, deploy the trained model, and lastly test the inference from your deployed model.

 One important concept you need to remember in this Lab is Transfer Learning.
-As you use built-in algorithm of SageMaker you can turn Transfer Learning on by setting the ‘use_pretrained_model’ hyperparameter as 1(true), which enables you to leverage pre-trained weight of CNN architecture.
+As you use built-in algorithm of SageMaker you can turn Transfer Learning on by setting the ‘use_pretrained_model’ hyperparameter as 1(true), which enables you to leverage the pre-trained weights of CNN architecture.
 This allows you to obtain a high quality model with a relatively small number of images.
-(Lab uses 10,000 images as default but it also works well with 1,000 images.)
+(The Lab uses 10,000 images as default but it also works well with 1,000 images.)
 ```python
 od_model.set_hyperparameters(base_network='resnet-50',
                              use_pretrained_model=1,